top of page

 room plans.jpg

-The rest of the guestroom floors have three types of rooms, one ADA room, eight suites, and nineteen typical rooms.
+The rest of the guestroom floors have three types of rooms: one ADA room, eight suites, and nineteen typical rooms.
 The rooms line the interior courtyard or the exterior facade, with a corridor in the middle.
 This allows maximum light optimization.
-Most rooms follow a modular systems, with the exceptions of the corner ones.
+Most rooms follow a modular system, with the exception of the corner ones.
 These rooms are larger to mediate the change, and are then used as suites or the ADA room.

 Regarding style, the building explores the challenge of acknowledging Washington D.C.'s internationality, while grounding it back to America.
-For this, I focused on the styles of art nouveau and Louis Sullivan respectively.
-I analyzed several art nouveau buildings and hotels in Europe, and Sullivan buildings like the Bayard and Guaranty.
-From this, I decided to implement, Sullivan's tightly detailed elements instead of rustication.
+For this, the design focuses on the styles of Art Nouveau and Louis Sullivan, respectively.
+I analyzed several Art Nouveau buildings and hotels in Europe, and Sullivan buildings like the Bayard and Guaranty.
+From this, Sullivan's tightly detailed elements were implemented instead of rustication.
 Therefore, these are present on the first two floors.
-Cornice details were specifically inspired by the Guaranty building, and the vertical element separating windows from the Bayard building.
-The rest of the finishes, like pediments, ironwork details, or any moments that are meant to stand out (like the corner bay) feature art nouveau elements, but always tied to the organicity both styles share.
+Cornice details were specifically inspired by the Guaranty building and the vertical element separating windows from the Bayard building.
+The rest of the finishes, like pediments, ironwork details, or any moments that are meant to stand out (like the corner bay), feature Art Nouveau elements, but are always tied to the organicity both styles share.

 Detailed bays.jpg